Does your small business need a little bit of a facelift?

 When planning your renovation, you should try to keep your company’s branding in mind.
 Use the same color palette that’s in your logo, and try to incorporate other aesthetic consistencies into other parts of your design.

-By using your brand to inspire your renovation, you’ll end up with a space that reflects your company, which, in turn, will help strengthen your brand.
+By using your brand to inspire your renovation, you’ll end up with a space that reflects your company, which, in turn, will help strengthen your brand, and don’t forget to properly set up your business by learning how to start a corporation.

 Be As Transparent As Possible